Complementary medicine focuses on the interactions between your mind, your body, and your behavior.

 Scientific research on many complementary therapies is relatively new.
 Many of the studies are small, and some haven't been done in a clinical setting.
 But as complementary therapies become more popular and well known, more research is starting.
 This research includes studies conducted by the National Institutes of Health National Center for Complementary and Alternative Medicine, one of the centers that make up the National Institutes of Health.
 Each new study adds to the available knowledge.

-To help doctors and patients understand which complementary therapies are safe and effective for people diagnosed with breast cancer, the Society for Integrative Oncology released guidelines that make recommendations about more than 80 complementary therapies in November 2014.
+To help doctors and patients understand which complementary therapies are safe and effective for people diagnosed with breast cancer, the Society for Integrative Oncology released guidelines (PDF) that make recommendations about more than 80 complementary therapies in November 2014.

 The Society for Integrative Oncology is a non-profit organization of professionals from different areas of medicine who are dedicated to studying and aiding the cancer treatment and recovery process through the use of integrative medicine.